stashed/docs/docs/guides/latest/batch-backup/batch-backup.md

 Here,

 - `.spec.clientConfig.service.name` specifies the name of the Service that connects to the MySQL database.
+- `.spec.clientConfig.service.port` specifies the port where the target database is running.
 - `.spec.secret` specifies the name of the Secret that holds the necessary credentials to access the database.
 - `spec.type` specifies the MySQL app that this AppBinding is pointing to.